What is SiftDo?

 My bank's CSV isn't being recognized.
 What do I do?

-• Email the CSV (with amounts zeroed out if you prefer) to [email protected] — we add new bank formats regularly.
+- Use the feedback option inside the app to send us the CSV (with amounts zeroed out if you prefer) — we add new bank formats regularly.

 iCloud sync isn't working between my devices.

-If issues persist, email [email protected] with your device types and OS versions.
+If issues persist, use the feedback option inside the app with your device types and OS versions.